foxdonut/meiosis/docs/lessons/sam-pattern.md

 Try it out:

-@flems code/sam-pattern/example-04.js,app.html,public/css/spectre.css react,react-dom,flyd,seview,patchinko 700 60
+@flems code/sam-pattern/next-action-predicate.js,app.html,public/css/spectre.css react,react-dom,flyd,patchinko 700 60

 With `present`, `acceptor`, `state`, and `nap`, we have used Meiosis as a foundation and implemented SAM.